The Absolute Best Cheesesteaks In America

 Located in San Francisco, Jake's Steaks is another spot to know.
 The place is typically recommended along with a handful of other cheesesteak spots — Phillies, Phat Philly, and The CheeseSteak Shop are some — but Jake's is often awarded for its authenticity (via Yelp).

 Jake's makes a cheesesteak right and sticks to the basics.
-The restaurant uses rolls from Amoroso's and offers Cheez Whiz, as reported by The Food Network.
-On their menu, Jake's also offers a chicken cheesesteak, which swaps the cow of the original sandwich for poultry.
-It also has a mushroom cheesesteak "Whiz Wit," which is Philly slang for "with onions and Cheez Whiz."
+The restaurant uses rolls from Amoroso's and serves its original "Whiz wit," which is Philly slang for "with onions and Cheez Whiz."
+On its menu, Jake's also offers a chicken cheesesteak, which swaps the cow of the original sandwich for poultry.
+It also has a mushroom cheesesteak, pizza cheesesteak, BBQ cheesesteak, and bacon cheesesteak, among others.

-The place is even decorated with a picture of Philadelphia's boathouse row, according to the eatery's website.
-The attention to detail can be explained by this quote from founder Jake Gillis: "My goals are to make the best-tasting cheesesteaks in or out of Philadelphia — and give people a great place to eat them."
+The place is even decorated with a mural of Philadelphia's renown boathouse row.
+The attention to detail can be explained by this quote on Jake's Steaks website from founder Jake Gillis: "My goals are to make the best-tasting cheesesteaks in or out of Philadelphia — and give people a great place to eat them."

 Boo's Philly Cheesesteaks - Los Angeles

-Boo's now has two locations in LA, one in Koreatown and one in Silver Lake.
-They serve their cheesesteaks on rolls made by Amoroso's.
+Boo's previously had two locations in LA, one in Koreatown and one in Silver Lake, but is now down to just the Koreatown spot.
+Boo's serves its cheesesteaks on rolls made by Amoroso's.
 In addition to cheesesteaks, they also offer other Philly-area favorites like hoagies and Tastykakes, individually wrapped baked desserts made in Philadelphia.

-Where The Groove was celebrated for beating Philly at their own game (making a better combination of bread, beef, and cheese), Primanti Bros invented their own sandwich.
+Where The Groove was celebrated for beating Philly at its own game (making a better combination of bread, beef, and cheese), Primanti Bros invented its own sandwich.
 According to the Food Network, a "Pittsburgh Cheesesteak" differs from Philly's in a few key ways.
 Most notably, this sandwich includes coleslaw, mozzarella cheese, tomatoes, french fries, and lettuce.
-Although other Pittsburgh restaurants will have their own, Primanti Bros has been making theirs since the 1930s — as long as the Philly cheesesteak has been around.
+Although other Pittsburgh restaurants will have their own, Primanti Bros. has been making its version since the 1930s — as long as the Philly cheesesteak has been around.

-Primanti Bros serves the Philly-style cheesesteak as well.
-It's not their specialty, but it is also said to be delicious.
-Today, Primanti Bros can also be found outside of Pittsburgh.
-Per Business Insider, their chain of restaurants has several locations in Pennsylvania, as well as in Ohio, West Virginia, Maryland, and Michigan.
+Primanti Bros. serves the Philly-style cheesesteak as well.
+It's not the spot's specialty, but it is also said to be delicious.
+Today, Primanti Bros. can also be found outside of Pittsburgh.
+The chain has locations throughout Pennsylvania as well as in Ohio, West Virginia, Maryland, and Florida.